hackforla/product-management/README.md

 1. Accept your Google Drive invite to access the [shared folder](https://drive.google.com/drive/folders/1lO8k_0Z1UejkuRlNMYlUl2xlqgyBmvrF?usp=sharing).
 1. Add yourself to the [Team Roster](https://docs.google.com/spreadsheets/d/1SBdwrwBa-XIV2LCLha4DDL5r_-VN5FPu82moVVbgYcY/edit?usp=sharing) and inform Ebele after you have done so.
 1. Make your first issue [Product Manager Experience Profile](https://github.com/hackforla/product-management/issues/new?assignees=&labels=feature%3A+experience+profile&template=product-manager-experience-profile.md&title=Experience+Profile%3A+%5BYour+Name%5D) to help us track what you learn at Hack for LA, to make sure that you are fully versed in all our effective product managment processess.
 (Don't worry if you can't figure out how to make the issue.
 We can help you at the next community of practice meeting.
-1. Join our Product Management Community of Practice meeting every Friday at 12 am PST via Zoom.
+1. Join our Product Management Community of Practice meeting every Friday at 12 pm PST via Zoom.